Imoeka1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that prints uppercase character
+function that checks for digit